nikoada/Readnow/README.md

 On Readnow you would be able to create your individual page, where you can send and display data easily.
 This can be done with HTTP requests, both with PUT(recomended) and POST.

 Online demo: http://readnow.vulkanclub.tech/
+Webapp is not optimise for mobile phones with small screen (comming soon).

 How to use: